Test geek and founder of Aptitude-Test-Prep.com

 Test Invitation

-You will have 7 days to complete the numerical test and 14 days to complete the Arctic Shores assessment.
+You will have 7 days to complete the numerical test, 5 days for the probability test, and 14 days for the Arctic Shores assessment.

 Numerical Test Invitation